puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_defaults.markdown

 Attributes that are set explicitly in a resource declaration will always override any default value.

-Resource defaults are **parse-order independent.** A default will affect resource declarations written both above and below it.
+Resource defaults are **evaluation-order independent** --- that is, a default will affect resource declarations written both above and below it.

 ### Area of Effect